2017–18 Australian bushfire season: New South Wales

 On 18 March, a bushfire that began in Reedy Swamp spread east to the town of Tathra, on the NSW South Coast.
 Around 150 firefighters worked to control the blaze, which destroyed or damaged approximately 70 homes.
 300 people spent the night at an evacuation centre at the Bega Showgrounds, and by midday on 19 March, in excess of 1000 ha of land was burnt.
 Around midday on 19 March, there was still no public access to Tathra, and four local schools were closed due to the impact on staff and students.
-By the afternoon of the same day, the RFS confirmed that 69 homes and buildings, and an additional 30 caravans and cabins were destroyed, 39 buildings were damaged and 398 homes were saved.
+By the afternoon of the same day, the New South Wales Rural Fire Service confirmed that 69 homes and buildings, and an additional 30 caravans and cabins were destroyed, 39 buildings were damaged and 398 homes were saved.
 The RFS estimated the total number of buildings destroyed was 'seventy-plus'.
 It is understood that the fire was caused by a failure in electrical infrastructure.